Quest 0 - Working with the Circle

 Two spaces

-as end points.For the generic point
+XandYas end points.For the generic point

 The continuity guarantees that each point along the path looks “the same”.
 In particular the end points look “the same”.

-We will get a path from true
+We will get a path from true to false

-in the fiber of doubleCover
+in the fiber of doubleCover over base

-by “lifting the homotopy” h : Refl ≡ loop
+by “lifting the homotopy” h : Refl ≡ loop and

 considering the end points of the “lifted paths”.

-Let’s assume for the moment that we have flipPath
+Let’s assume for the moment that we have flipPath already and

-define doubleCover
+define doubleCover.

 Make sure you are in insert mode.